Itz-SwirlZz/season-of-hidden-agenda/COT-Raid.md

   - Wait for the Shadow to walk beneath the rune matching the **duplicated glyph from the real realm**
   - Then **engage and kill it before time runs out**

-- If provoked too early, the Shadow becomes aggressive, strafe-dodges, and may escape if not killed in time.
+- If provoked too early, the Shadow becomes aggressive, resilient, and may escape if not killed in time.

 ---